 But before you pick up a few baby chicks at the local feed store, there is one thing you need to have first.
-This item is THE single most important thing you can buy to ensure you raise your chicks safely.
+This item is THE single most important thing you can buy to ensure you are raising your baby chicks safely.
 What am I talking about?
 I’m talking about the EcoGlow brooder.

 Why you should use a radiant brooder

 While a heat lamp is the usual way to brood chicks, unfortunately they just aren’t safe.
 Anytime you mix flying animals, pine shavings, and a heat source, you are asking for trouble.
 Many people have lost their baby chicks, their coops, and even their entire flocks because of a heat lamp.
 We even know of one family that lost their entire home to a heat lamp fire.

 While I don’t want to scare you, I am also big on safety.
 An EcoGlow brooder will run you less than $100 (for the small one that holds 20 chicks).
 They use far less electricity (only 18 watts) compared to a heat lamp (250 watts), so you will likely save a good bit of money on your power bill.

 The first two years we raised chicks, I used a heat lamp.
 But it’s only because I didn’t know radiant heaters existed.
 Once I discovered them, there was no turning back.
 I’ve had mine for over 5 years now and it still works great.
 I won’t ever use a heat lamp again.